muratk5n/thirdwave/en/README.md

 ---

+"@EmmaMAshford

+Hang on.
+Are we seriously considering precipitating an unnecessary crisis on Taiwan, at the same time as we’re engaged in a major proxy war in Europe, and facing down a potential nuclear crisis with Iran? 🤔"

+---

 Davis: "Bucking Basic (Western) Beliefs: Ukraine is in far worse shape than portrayed – Ukrainian officials claim their forces are ready to launch a “million-man offensive” against Russian forces next month,